Héritage Montréal

 Silo no. 5 isn't the only vestige of the industrial era to loom large over the city's skyline: chimneys abound, representing the city's past.
 While some have been demolished, others are still standing.
 One example is the Stelco bullet tower on Dominion Street in Little Burgundy.
 This tall tower, built at the dawn of the Second World War and once part of the Stelco complex, was incorporated into a condominium complex in 1988.

-In 1970, the smokestacks of the Carrières waste incinerator appeared in the Rosemont-La Petite-Patrie skyline.
-Héritage Montréal made this complex, vacant since 1993, the subject of its 3rd ideation competition for the next generation, whose projects were recently unveiled.
+In 1970, the smokestacks of the Carrières waste incinerator appeared in the sky above Rosemont–La Petite-Patrie.
+Héritage Montréal this complex, vacant since 1993, the subject of its third ideation contest for young designers, whose projects were recently unveiled.

 Some may also remember the Miron chimneys, rising to a height of 125 metres.
 These huge red-and-white chimneys were part of the Miron quarry complex, in operation until 1984.
 The smokestacks were demolished by the city four years later, an event that attracted a great deal of media attention.

-Héritage Montréal devoted a "Coup de cœur des Guides" video in 2021 to the Stelco Bullet Tower:
+In 2021, Héritage Montréal a video entitled "Guides' Favorites" to the Stelco Bale Tower:

 Concrete in residential architecture